-About Renée FlemingRenée Fleming is one of the most acclaimed singers of our time.
-In 2013, President Obama awarded her America's highest honor for an artist, the National Medal of Arts.
-In 2014, she became the first classical artist ever to sing the National Anthem at the Super Bowl.
-Winner of four Grammy® awards, Renée has sung for momentous occasions from the Nobel Peace Prize ceremony to the Diamond Jubilee Concert for Queen Elizabeth II at Buckingham Palace.
+About Renée FlemingRenée Fleming is one of the most highly-acclaimed singers of our time.
+Winner of four Grammy® awards, she was presented with the National Medal of Arts by President Obama in 2013.
+In 2014, she became the first classical artist ever to sing the National Anthem at the Super Bowl, and she has sung for momentous occasions from the Nobel Peace Prize ceremony to the Diamond Jubilee Concert for Queen Elizabeth II at Buckingham Palace.

-Renée’s most recent album Distant Light was released in 2017 by Decca.
+Renée’s most recent album Renée Fleming: Broadway was released in September by Decca.
 She has recorded everything from complete operas and song recitals to indie rock, jazz, and the soundtrack of The Lord of the Rings.
 Among Renée’s awards are the Fulbright Lifetime Achievement Medal, France’s Chevalier de la Légion d’Honneur, Germany’s Cross of the Order of Merit, and Sweden’s Polar Music Prize.

 About MosaïqueCultural programs are at the core of the French Cultural Center’s mission to promote the vibrant growth of Francophone cultures and the French language in New England.
 From art exhibits, concerts, and film screenings to author talks and children’s workshops, we continually seek to welcome experts in various cultural fields to provide a window onto the diverse cultures of the Francophone world.

 Gifts made in honor of the Mosaïque Award Ceremony are 100% tax-deductible and provide critical support for cultural programming at the French Cultural Center.Make checks payable to: French Cultural Center

 Boston, MA 02116